St. Croix National Scenic Riverway

 Marine Village Landing River Trail →

 Marine Village Landing is maintained by community volunteers.
-Please help us preserve the river’s ecosystem and beauty.
+Please help us preserve the rivers ecosystem and beauty.

-• Canoe and kayak access only • Slow speed/No wake zone
+Canoe and kayak access only Slow speed/No wake zone

-• Stay on trails • No overnight parking
+Stay on trails No overnight parking

-• Remove your trash • Keep dogs on leash
+Remove your trash Keep dogs on leash

-• No camping/No campfires • Quiet hours are dusk to dawn
+No camping/No campfires Quiet hours are dusk to dawn

 The Wild and Scenic Rivers Act preserves rivers with outstanding natural, cultural, and recreational values in a free-flowing condition for the benefit and enjoyment of present and future generations.

-Erected
+Erected 2017.

 Topics.
 This historical marker is listed in this topic list: Environment.
 A significant historical year for this entry is 1968.

 Location.
 45° 11.917′ N, 92° 46.133′ W. Marker is in Marine on St. Croix, Minnesota, in Washington County.
-Marker is on Third Street.
+It is on Third Street.
 Touch for map.
 Marker is in this post office area: Marine on Saint Croix MN 55047, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Marine on St. Croix (here, next to this marker); Technological Revolution (within shouting distance of this marker); Boom, Then Bust (within shouting distance of this marker); Marine (about 300 feet away, measured in a direct line); Marine Mill Site (about 300 feet away); The Pineries are Gone (about 300 feet away); a different marker also named Marine (about 400 feet away); Powerhouse and Kiln (about 400 feet away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Historic Marine on St. Croix (here, next to this marker); Marine (about 300 feet away, measured in a direct line); Marine Mill Site (about 300 feet away); a different marker also named Marine (about 400 feet away); Early Settler's Cabin (about 600 feet away); The Marine Township Hall (approx. 0.2 miles away); Lake Alice (approx. 1.8 miles away); Wedge Hill (approx. 1.8 miles away).
 Touch for a list and map of all markers in Marine on St. Croix.

 Credits.
 This page was last revised on March 30, 2020.
 It was originally submitted on March 30, 2020, by Fitzie Heimdahl of Eau Claire, Wisconsin.
-This page has been viewed 128 times since then and 39 times this year.
+This page has been viewed 335 times since then and 8 times this year.
 Photos: 1, 2. submitted on March 30, 2020, by Fitzie Heimdahl of Eau Claire, Wisconsin. • Mark Hilton was the editor who published this page.